Azure/azure-ml-problem-sets/shrike-problems/problems/pipelines-02.md

 ### Add you component to the component dictionary
 Open the [module_defaults.yaml](../../shrike-examples/pipelines/config/modules/module_defaults.yaml) file and add an entry for the new component following the example of the HelloWorldComponent.

-- `key` is how you will retrieve the component later on.
+- `key` is how you will point to the component later on, in the experiment python file or in the command line when deciding which components should use the local version.
+You can choose any arbitrary value here.
-- `name` must match the name you defined in the component specification, as it will be used to retrieve the component if you use the remote version.
+- `name` must match the name you defined in the component specification file, as it will be used to retrieve the component if you use the remote version.
 - `version` can be left `null`.
-- `yaml` is the location of the component specification.
+- `yaml` is the location of the component specification file.

 ### Configure your experiment
 The various parameters controlling the execution of an experiment can be defined _via_ the _command line_, or _via_ a _configuration file_.